apache/skywalking-website/content/blog/2021-02-01-e2e-verifier-design/index.md

     value: 0
 ```

-and will report an error when validating this data:
+and will report an error when validating this data, because there is no element with a value greater than 0:

 ```yaml
 # actual.data.yaml